Drugs and driving - get the facts

 - If a police officer suspects your ability to drive has been impaired by any drug, you can also be required to provide a specimen of blood for analysis.

 Most states have introduced roadside drug testing programs.
-In Queensland, from July 2014 to June 2015, 20,389 roadside drug tests were conducted resulting in 3,178 drivers testing positive for a relevant drug.
+In Queensland, in 2018/2019, almost 70,000 roadside drug tests were conducted resulting in approximately one in five drivers (20%) testing positive for a relevant drug3.
 Drivers who test positive have their licence suspended for 24 hours to allow drugs to dissipate from their system.

 The effects of drugs on driving